Chargers Complete Mock Draft: Seven-Round Selections For Los Angeles [Opinion]

 On the other hand, Kazee was productive at SDSU.
 Kazee could also help the Chargers bridge that gap from San Diego to Los Angeles by becoming a fan favorite of those Chargers fans still in San Diego.

-At the end of the day, the Chargers might not select any of these players in the April 28th NFL Draft.
+At the end of the day, the Chargers might not select any of these players in the April 28 NFL Draft.
 Still, they should consider these realistic picks.
-This complete seven-round NFL Mock Draft would address their biggest roster needs with quality rookies.
+This complete seven-round NFL mock draft would address their biggest roster needs with quality rookies.

 [Featured Image by Gregory Payan/AP Images]